John R. Chambliss: Civil War

-In April 1863, when the cavalry corps of the Union Army of the Potomac attempted to cross the Rappahannock and cut Lee's communications with Richmond, Chambliss was particularly prominent in turning back this movement.
+In April 1863, when the cavalry corps of the Union Army of the Potomac attempted to cross the Rappahannock and cut General Lee's communications with Richmond, Chambliss was particularly prominent in turning back this movement.
 At Beverly Ford with 50 men, he drove two Federal squadrons into the river, capturing a number of prisoners.
-He and his men were commended for bravery by both Generals R. E. Lee and J.E.B.
+He and his men were commended for bravery by generals Robert.
+E. Lee and J.E.B.
 Stuart.

-Gettysburg Campaign
+Gettysburg Campaign, 1864

-In the Battle of Brandy Station, after Rooney Lee was wounded and Col. Solomon Williams killed, Chambliss took command of the brigade, and served in that capacity during the fighting in Aldie and Middleburg.
+In the Battle of Brandy Station, after Fitzhugh Lee was wounded and Col. Solomon Williams killed, Chambliss took command of the brigade.
+He served in that capacity during the fighting in Aldie and Middleburg.

 Riding with Stuart into Pennsylvania, Chambliss attacked the 18th Pennsylvania Cavalry of Judson Kilpatrick's division at Hanover, driving the Union force through the town, capturing its ambulances and a number of prisoners.
 His brigade and Fitzhugh Lee's reached Gettysburg late on July 2.
 On July 3, he engaged in the fierce fighting at East Cavalry Field.
 Upon the withdrawal of the army to safety in Virginia, his brigade covered the movement of the Confederate trains.

 During the subsequent Bristoe Campaign, still in command of the brigade, Chambliss reinforced Lunsford L. Lomax at Morton's Ford and defeated the enemy.
 Engaged again near Brandy Station, the same two brigades fought with gallantry and Chambliss again received Stuart's written commendation.

 Death

-Promoted to brigadier general, Chambliss continued in command of the brigade, through the cavalry fighting from the Rapidan River to the James, gaining fresh laurels in the defeat of the Federals at Stony Creek.
+Promoted to brigadier general, Chambliss continued in command of the brigade, through the cavalry fighting from the Rapidan River to the James.
+He defeated the Federals at Stony Creek, Virginia.

 Finally, in a cavalry battle on the Charles City Road, on the north side of the James River, Chambliss was killed while leading his men.
-His body was buried with honor by the Federals, and soon afterward, On Wednesday the 17th of August 1864, a detachment of confederate soldiers came across the union lines under a flag of truce to retrieve Chambliss's body.
-Thereafter, he was exhumed and delivered to his friends.
-It was buried in the family graveyard in Emporia, Virginia.
+His body was buried with honor by the Federals.
+Soon afterward, on 17 August 1864, a detachment of Confederate soldiers came across the union lines under a flag of truce to retrieve Chambliss's body.
+His body was delivered to friends and returned for burial in the Chambliss Family Cemetery in Emporia, Virginia.

 Robert E. Lee wrote that "the loss sustained by the cavalry in the fall of General Chambliss will be felt throughout the army, in which, by his courage, energy and skill, he had won for himself an honorable name."